-Another brand who does very well is Volcom, the skate brand.
-They have us in the pop up.
+Another brand that does very well is Volcom, the skate brand.
+They have us in the pop-up.
 Volcom really cares about quality data, so on that pop up they actually ask for more than just Instagram handle and email, they also ask for preferences and what you’re looking for.
 They really care about personalizing the experience and giving you the right content that’s going to resonate with you.

 If you have any more questions about whether this platform is the right fit for you, come join me in the eCommerce Badassery Facebook group.